skip to content

 • tuition fees at the home rate*

-There is also a widening participation element that welcomes applications from belong to groups underrepresented in postgraduate study.
+Selection criteria is based on academic excellence and how your research project fits with the supervisor or research group.
+There is also a widening participation element that welcomes applications from students from underrepresented groups in postgraduate study.

 The Arts and Humanities Research Council provides funding via a consortium model: applicants are nominated from multiple universities and ranked into a single list.